Corner Bread Box: 5 Best Types for Small Kitchens

 Quantity of Bread to Store

 How many loaves do you typically have on hand?
 Do you bake frequently, or do you buy a single loaf of sandwich bread?
 Choose a box with a capacity that comfortably accommodates your usual bread supply, plus any extra baked goods like bagels or pastries.
-Remember, “bigger isn’t always better” if you don’t need the extra space.
+“Bigger isn’t always better” if you don’t need the extra space.

 Kitchen Space and Layout